judebcampbell/L4Project/timelog.md

 ### 17 Mar 2022
 * *1 hour* Meeting with Marco to discuss
 ### 18 Mar 2022
+* *2 hours* Program function to take CSV file and generate df of features
 ### 19 Mar 2022
+* *1.5 hours* Test feature set on a range of classifiers to evaluate effectiveness
 ### 20 Mar 2022

 ## Week 11